juliagoolia28/sllip/mri_analysis/smri/step5_controlpointedits.md

     - Play with the opacity of the `wm` volume until you see white/gray matter contrast.

 2. Surfaces
-    - Now go under the "Surfaces" tab and click on the icon with the green '+'.
+    - Now go under the "Surfaces" tab and click on the icon with the green '+' (Load Surfaces).
 This time, go to the folder that contains the surfaces (it's usually called `surf`).
 Load `lh.white` and `rh.white`.

 3. Point Sets
 *This is essential to adding control points.*